Gaarv/kadenze-dl/README.md

                 - "physics-based-sound-synthesis-for-games-and-interactive-systems-iv"

-Courses names should be as they appears in the URL, examples:
+Courses names must be reported as they appears in the URL, examples:

     https://www.kadenze.com/courses/creative-applications-of-deep-learning-with-tensorflow-i
     https://www.kadenze.com/courses/physics-based-sound-synthesis-for-games-and-interactive-systems-iv